Inotiv

 Our pre-developed transgenic rat models express genetic mutations associated with Alzheimer’s disease and provide a valuable platform to study Alzheimer’s disease mechanisms, test therapeutic interventions, and bridge the translational gap between preclinical findings and potential human treatments.

-Behavioral Tests for Alzheimer’s Models
+Behavioral Assays for Models of Alzheimer's Disease

 • Open field assay